-Studio allows you to create the data model and standard UI screens for an existing database.
+Studio allows you to create the data model and standard UI views for an existing database.

 First, you should create an additional data store or change your main data store to point to an existing database.

-Right-click the data store item in the Jmix Tool Window and select Generate Data Model in the context menu.
+Right-click the data store item in the Jmix Tool Window and select Generate Model from Database in the context menu.

 Then Studio opens the Generate Model from Database wizard.

 This is the first step of the model generation wizard.
 Click Refresh List.

 The wizard displays the list of tables that have no corresponding entities in the project’s data model.
 You can use the filter field above to find a table by its name.

 Select tables that you want to map to the data model.
 Some tables depend on others through foreign keys, so when you select a table, all tables that it depends on are also become selected.
 If you deselect a table, all dependent tables become deselected too.

 You can click on the and checkboxes to select or deselect all available tables.